cotarr/collab-auth/README.md

 | A challenge password []:                                    |             |
 | An optional company name []:                                |             |

+The configuration script can be run with the following npm command:

 ```bash
 npm run config-dev-script
 ```